ZeeDonk/Zeedonk/README.md

 ### Hi there 👋 I'm Zeedonk
-Learning html
+Learning html aswell as JS

 you can contact me on Discord Zee Donk #7673

 My pronouns are He/him

-I am on the Human Resources team for Tydiumcraft as well as the web developer
+I am on the Human Resources team for Tydiumcraft as well as the web developer on discord

+I have no current project
 <!--
 **ZeeDonk/Zeedonk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.